Nicolas Lombaerts

-Club
+Club career

 Brugge

 Lombaerts joined Club Brugge at young age where he went through all youth ranks.
 He claimed various league titles at young age as he was part of a strong generation at Brugge, with players such as Jason Vandelannoite, Glenn Verbauwhede and Thomas Matton.

 Gent

 As his ambition was to play in the starting lineup of a first division team as soon as possible and Club Brugge was not able to guarantee this, he moved to Gent where he soon was able to play almost every match in the 2005–06 Belgian First Division and also got his first appearance for the Belgium national football team.
 Apart from football, he was at that point still studying law at Ghent University.
 Several times he was selected for the Belgian national youth teams such as the Belgium national under-21 football team.
 Highlights were the 2004 UEFA European Under-19 Football Championship and the 2007 UEFA European Under-21 Football Championship.